Skip to main content

 How does Chase County Junior Senior High School rank in KS?

-Chase County Junior Senior High School is ranked #618 out of 1,293 schools in KS.
+Chase County Junior Senior High School ranks #455 of 1,294 schools in KS.

 What is Chase County Junior Senior High School's MySchoolScout rating?

-Chase County Junior Senior High School has a composite rating of 6.3 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Chase County Junior Senior High School has a current MySchoolScout rating of 7.2 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Chase County Junior Senior High School?